 - Michael Berens and John Shiffman, “Thousands of U.S. judges who broke laws or oaths remained on the bench,” Reuters, June 30, 2020.

-In addition, it’s the oath breaking, law breaking judges who give the public a legitimate reason not to trust the justice system.
+In addition, it’s the oath-breaking judges who give the public a legitimate reason not to trust the justice system.

-Further, just like fake news increase court cases, the unethical judges increase case loads for their colleagues too.
+Further, just like fake news increase court cases, oath-breaker judges increase caseloads for their colleagues too.

 Why?
-Because eventually ethical judges, and other officers of the court, will have to clean up the mess created by their oath breaking colleagues and restore due justice to the victims (survivors) of judicial misconduct.
+Because eventually oath-following judges will have to clean up the mess created by their oath-breaking colleagues and restore due justice to the victims (survivors) of judicial misconduct.

 Like all institutions, the justice system is as strong as its weakest links.

-All this fake news, reported judicial oath and law breaking, also undermines the public’s trust in the judges who serve with honor and distinction and are broadstoked with the same brush as their unethical colleagues.
+All this fake news and reported judicial oath and law-breaking also undermines the public’s trust in the judges who serve with honor and distinction.
 It’s not right.
+The oath-followers are being broad stroked with the same brush as their unethical colleagues.

-Solution: Journalists investigating and reporting on potential judicial misconduct
+Solution: Journalists investigating and reporting potential judicial misconduct

-Among the solutions to restore integrity in the legal system is by exposing and holding the oath breaking, law breaking judges accountable.
+Among the solutions to restore integrity in the legal system is by exposing and holding the oath-breaker judges accountable.

 The good news is there are journalists, lawyers, and law students who are doing this important work.